-Gradon is a Research Assistant.
+Gradon is an Economist.
 He completed his BMath in Statistics at the University of Waterloo, and is currently pursuing an MA in Economics at Carleton University.
 His research interests include payment choice modelling and two sided markets.

 The Bank of Canada continues to use the Bitcoin Omnibus Survey (BTCOS) to monitor trends in Canadians’ awareness, ownership and use of Bitcoin.
 The most recent iteration was conducted in late 2018, following an 85 percent decline in the price of Bitcoin throughout the year.

 Recent consumer and merchant surveys show a decrease in the use of cash at the point of sale.
 Increasingly, consumers and merchants have access to a growing array of payment innovations as substitutes for cash.